 It’s not just the shorter line that makes TSA PreCheck so valuable for travelers.
 You also get to leave your shoes, a belt and a light jacket on.
 Your laptop and the carry-on approved liquids in your bag can also stay put as you put them through the baggage screeners.
 Your first time using the benefits of TSA PreCheck, you’ll wonder why you didn’t join the program sooner.

 One catch is that TSA PreCheck only partners with specific airlines, so you may not always get that quick pass through security.
-However, all of the major domestic airlines and even many of the small U.S. carriers are included.
+However, all of the major domestic airlines and even many small U.S. carriers are included.
 More international airlines are joining the program each year.
-All told, more than 65 airlines currently participate in TSA PreCheck.
+All told, more than 70 airlines currently participate in TSA PreCheck.

 Signing up for TSA PreCheck is pretty straightforward.
 You’ll fill out a quick application and pay the fee.
 From there you will head to a certified enrollment center for a short interview (bring your passport!), fingerprinting and a photo.
 If everything checks out, you should get the OK within a week or two.

-Thrifty Tip #2: After you’ve been approved, make sure you add your Known Traveler Number (KTN) to your airline profile.
+Thrifty Tip #2: After you’ve been approved, make sure you add your Known Traveler Number (KTN) to your airline profile, and make sure TSA PreCheck is on your boarding pass.
 That’s the key to getting through the TSA PreCheck.

 Getting Global Entry